ezrasilva/ezrasilva/ReadMe.md

 # 💫 About Me:
 I'm a developer with a passion for technology, code and creative solutions.
 In my spare time, I like to explore new tools and learn programming languages.
-I'm currently studying quantum computing, but I'm fascinated by other areas, especially AI<br>
+I'm currently studying LLMs and Prompt Engineering, but I also like quantum computing.<br>

 ## 🌐 Socials: